 Pros

-- Many vinyl type add creativity.
+- Many vinyl types add creativity.

 - Durable design with good endurance.